domluna/pubmedFastRAG/README.md

 # pubmedFastRAG

+> TLDR: Using binary RAG search, we can perform exact searches on PubMed in approximately 100ms end-to-end.

 This builds off of https://github.com/kyunghyuncho/pubmed-vectors by leveraging extremely fast binary exact search.

 The original embeddings, which were ~110GB, are compressed to 512 dimensions instead of 768 through [MRL](https://blog.nomic.ai/posts/nomic-embed-matryoshka).
 The 512 float32 values are then quantized to binary, resulting in 64 uint8 values.
 These values are then reinterpreted as 8 uint64 values which can be compared against each other with a single SIMD operation.